Get,

 • Pregnant and breastfeeding women should take their doctor’s advice before having karonda to avoid complications.

-Interactions with Other Drugs:
+Interactions with Other Drugs

 Furthermore, research is needed to study the interactions between karonda and other drugs.
 You must not presume that there are no interactions at all.
-Therefore, it is essential to take medical consultations with an Ayurvedic doctor.
+Therefore, it is essential to have medical consultations with an Ayurvedic doctor.
 They will guide you on using karonda as a herb.

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

 What food items can be prepared using karonda?